 During our five days and four nights in Leticia, we did not manage to visit all of the attractions places that this place offered.
 To visit places such as the Tarapoto Lake for the Walking trees and do an activity such as Zip-Lining and Canopy Tour in Reserva Natural Tanimboca would take an extra day which we didn’t have.
 Below were the activities and places that we managed to do and visit.

 Located opposite the Park Santander, this Catholic church, with its unique design that looks like a rocket (in my opinion) was the first structure that caught my eyes on our way from the airport.

 This park is a must-visit here in Leticia.
-In the daytime, when we were there, they have a Feria Artesanal de la Region Amazonica, happening from the 8th until the 14th October with variety of the Amazon region’s handicrafts on sell.
+In the daytime, when we were there, they had a Feria Artesanal de la Region Amazonica, happening from the 8th until the 14th of October with a variety of the Amazon region’s handicrafts on sale.

 There’s also a concrete pond in the park that has the Victoria Waterlily.
 However, it wasn’t properly maintained, and it looked like the plant was dying.

 It was during sunset or early morning that the park came alive with thousands of birds such as parakeets and swallows flying around looking for a place to rest for the night or leaving the trees to start a new day.
 The noise was incredible!

 A Day Trip with a Local Tour – Amazonas Extremo

 On our second day here in Leticia, José, a guy who’s recommended by Dan, Mike’s work colleague took us to register at the office situated opposite the hotel where we stayed.